jules-krohn/Project4_music/README.md

    - Attempts to use more data (such as users tagging artists as genres, tempo, loudness, danceability, etc.) to generate a matrix proved outside our expertise of building the Collaborative Filtering class.

--Improve our computing power for larger datasets and analysis:
+- Improve our computing power for larger datasets and analysis:

   - Anaylzing our model's performance was the last task item, the dataset and each model's overall function led to frequent crashes and serious drains on our RAM.
 Producing a significant output to analyze anything was either too outside our expertise or too much for our personal computers.

   - Empirically, after playing with our hyperparamaters for both the implicit and lightFM recommender, we did notice the chosen user mostly had the same artists popping up in semi-similar rankings and about a +/- 5-10% variance in score.
 After tuning our hyperparamters in both implicit and
    LightFM models, the closest piece of analytical data was a precision score of 25% for our LightFM model

 # Resources